rythmengine/rythm-doc/en/template_guide.md

 * For repeating patterns appeared within current template, use internal reuse method, say one of `@def` and `@macro`
 * If you need to pass parameters to the reuse part, use Runtime methods: `@invoke` or `@def`
 * If you don't need parameters to the reuse part, use Parsing time methods: `@include` or `@macro`

+#### [reuse-priority] Priority of code reuse mechanism

+Except`@include`, all other three reuse mechanism support call style of `@foo()`.
+This brings a concern of priority.
+Suppose you have a `foo.html` template file, an inline tag with name `foo` and a macro with name `foo`, in case `@foo()` is encountered, Rythm will decide which mechanism to use following the following rules:

+1. The inline tag without arguments has higher priority than Macro
+1. Macro has higher priority than template invocation

 ### [inheritance] Template inheritance